AnandTiwari83/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M04-empower-workforce-copilot-marketing/03-Ex1-1-create-market-research-agent.md

 ## Overview

 Relecloud is preparing to launch WorkSmart 360 in the commercial office market.
-It’s critical that Relecloud’s Marketing department understand the competitive landscape, customer preferences, and emerging trends to inform the campaign.
+Relecloud’s Marketing department must understand the competitive landscape, customer preferences, and emerging trends to inform the campaign.
 Your first step is to build a Market Research Agent that can aggregate this information from web sources, social media, and research reports.

 This agent should be product agnostic.
 Relecloud recently implemented Microsoft 365 Copilot, so you plan to use it for researching WorkSmart 360.
 But moving forward, the Marketing team plans to use it for any number of the company’s products.

-> **Note:** In this exercise, you use the Copilot Studio lite experience to create the Market Research Agent.
+> **Note:** In this exercise, you use the Copilot Studio Lite experience to create the Market Research Agent.
 This simplified experience is designed for everyday business users and requires no programming skills.
 By contrast, software developers who build more complex, advanced agents typically use the full Copilot Studio experience.

 Perform the following steps to complete this task:

-1. In your Microsoft Edge browser, sign in to the **Microsoft 365** using the below URL:
+1. In your Microsoft Edge browser, sign in to the **Microsoft 365** using the URL below:

     ```
     https://www.microsoft365.com